 Many churches have Friends organisations and they each have their own uniquely expressed purpose.

-(a) to provide an annual calendar of social and cultural events for the people of St Peter’s parish and beyond, and
+(a) provides an annual calendar of social and cultural events for the people of St Peter’s parish and beyond, and

-(b) to raise funds for the benefit of St Peter’s.
+(b) raises funds for the benefit of St Peter’s.

-The work of the Friends will normally be associated with one or a small number of projects at any one time, starting with the ‘God’s Acre’ project which is a churchyard improvement initiative.
+The work of the Friends is normally associated with one or a small number of projects at any one time, starting with the ‘God’s Acre’ project which is a churchyard improvement initiative.